timlrx/tailwind-nextjs-starter-blog/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/timlrx/tailwind-nextjs-starter-blog)

 This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
-Probably the most feature rich nextjs markdown blogging template out there.
+Probably the most feature-rich Next.js markdown blogging template out there.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.

 Check out the documentation below to get started.

 Facing issues?
 Check the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
 Feel free to open a new issue if none has been posted previously.

 Feature request?
-Check the past discussions to see if it has been brough up previously.
+Check the past discussions to see if it has been brought up previously.
 Otherwise, feel free to start a new discussion thread.
 All ideas are welcomed!

 ## Examples